Kyoto City Zoo: Other facilities

-A children's zoo opened in 1955, and lets visitors watch the animals from up close and even touch them.
-Animals in this area include rabbits, Guinea pig, miniature pigs, goats, tortoises, a donkey, cockatoos, chickens, ducks, a Ural owl, and rockhopper penguins.
+A children's zoo opened in 1955, and lets visitors watch the animals from up close and even pet them.
+Animals in this area include rabbits, guinea pigs, miniature pigs, goats, tortoises, cockatoos, chickens, ducks, a donkey, a Ural owl, and rockhopper penguins.

 Wildlife rescue

 The zoo includes a wildlife rescue center opened in 1989 and operated in cooperation with Kyoto Prefecture and Kyoto City.
 The center rehabilitates injured wildlife for release by the prefecture.
 The rescue center is not open to the public.

 Incidents and criticism

 In 1932, a lion had to be shot dead after having escaped from the zoo.

-In 2007, the animal welfare society "Animal Concerns Research and Education Society" conducted an investigation into the conditions of Polar bears at the 24 Japanese Zoos that keep them, and found all, including the Kyoto Zoo, to be in violation of Canadian standards for animal care.
+In 2007, the animal welfare society "Animal Concerns Research and Education Society" conducted an investigation into the conditions of polar bears at the 24 Japanese Zoos that keep them, and found all, including the Kyoto Zoo, to be in violation of Canadian standards for animal care.
 The publication of their findings listed Kyoto Municipal Zoo as one of the facilities in which they found concerns.

 In 2008, a zookeeper was killed by a tiger while cleaning its cage.